Sunday, April 21, 2024

 and ecclesiastes?”

-even sidewinders lose purchase in this cauldron,
+even sidewinders get lost in this cauldron,

-a recipe of long sacrificed creatures,
+this recipe of long sacrificed creatures.

 gone to broth.